HadesVR/Basic-HMD-PCB/README.md

 *⚠️ Not an Arduino Micro either, not only will it not fit, it has a completly different pinout!!!! you need an **Arduino Pro Micro** for this build.

 **Any 3.3v IMU with that same pinout will work as long as it's supported by the [FastIMU](https://github.com/LiquidCGS/FastIMU) library, which was made mainly for HadesVR.

+***Dual NRF24L01's are recommended, each one in charge of receiving the data for one controller, that way latency is kept to a minimum, however the board *can with a single one* if the secondary NRF24L01 is not found on startup.

 ## Building the board